ark1234/CP-Net/README.md

 python Train_FPNet.py
 ```
 Change ‘crop_point_num’ to control the number of missing points.
-Change ‘point_scales_list ’to control different input resolutions.
 Change ‘D_choose’to control without using D-net.

-##) Evaluate the Performance on ShapeNet
+##) Evaluate the Performance on ShapeNet and other datasets
 ```
 python show_recon.py
 ```